Hormonal Methods of Birth Control (cont.)

 There is no increased risk of birth defects in babies born to women who have taken the pill, but a woman should not use either type of pill if she is pregnant.
 A woman who is breastfeeding should not use the combination pill because it can reduce the amount of her breast milk and the concentration of proteins and fat in her breast milk.
 Additionally, her breast milk will contain traces of the hormones from the pill.
 However, in contrast to the combination pill, the minipill is routinely used in lactating women.

 Women who smoke and take the pill are at increased risk of heart disease and stroke.
 There is no increased risk of heart attack or stroke among healthy nonsmoking women who use the pill.
 Blood clots in the legs and elsewhere are slightly more frequent with low-dose oral contraceptives, but the risk is very low, and lower than the increased risk of clotting that occurs with pregnancy.
-Nevertheless, oral contraceptives are not recommended for women with clotting tendencies (such as cardiolipin antibody associated clotting), known coronary heart disease, stroke, unevaluated breast lumps, vaginal bleeding, or breast cancer.
+Nevertheless, oral contraceptives are not recommended for women with clottingtendencies (such as antiphospholipid antibody syndrome, Leiden Factor 5), known coronary heart disease, stroke, unevaluated breast lumps, vaginal bleeding, or breast cancer.
 Smokers over 35 years of age should not use oral contraceptives, nor should women with a significant liver disorder.

 A woman should contact her health-care professional immediately if she experiences any of these side effects while taking the pill: